yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-5.png)

+<br>Note that if you provide a hostname, the universe might experience issues communicating.
+To resolve this, you need to delete the failed universe and then recreate it with the `use_node_hostname_for_local_tserver ` g-flag enabled.

-### Provision nodes manually
+### **Provision nodes manually**

 To provision your nodes manually, you have the following two options:

-* If the SSH user you provided has sudo privileges but requires a password, you can [run the pre-provisioning script](#running-the-pre-provisioning-script).
+1. If the SSH user you provided has sudo privileges but requires a password, you can [run the pre-provisioning script](#running-the-pre-provisioning-script).

-* If the SSH user does not have any sudo privileges, you need to [set up the database nodes manually](#set-up-database-nodes-manually).
+2. If the SSH user does not have any sudo privileges, you need to [set up the database nodes manually](#set-up-database-nodes-manually).

-#### Running the pre-provisioning script
+#### **Running the pre-provisioning script**

 This step is only required if you set **Manually Provision Nodes** to true and the SSH user has sudo privileges which require a password; otherwise you skip this step.